asc3t1c/YouTubeOops/README.md

 ***Options you have: with no cache, no cookie, no session, no registry & no tracking locally***

-**You will NEVER be BLOCKED from YouTube, even if you lose a registered account!😎 +**
+**You will NEVER be BLOCKED from YouTube, even if they terminate your registered account!😎 No need to reset your browser, no need to clean and lose your passwords and login sessions!
+You will be completely INCOGNITO! +**

 - Google accounting
 - Youtube browsing